 As a self proclaimed environmentalist, one might be surprised that I would write a post about Las Vegas.
 But if there ever was a place that needed some environmental scrutiny it would be Vegas.
-A place of rampant endulgence and capitalism on crack, with ridiculous hotels in the shape of pyramids and a Venician palace, where you can find a full size pirate ship and a mock up of the Eiffel Tower, Las Vegas is the antithesis of living gently on the planet.
+A place of rampant indulgence and capitalism on crack, with ridiculous hotels in the shape of pyramids and a Venetian palace, where you can find a full size pirate ship and a mock up of the Eiffel Tower, Las Vegas is the antithesis of living gently on the planet.

 Strangely, I have been there more than any other city due in part to it being the centre of business conferences especially in the tech industry.
 It has also been a great jump off point for desert road trips – a personal favourite.
 So when the opportunity to go came up again (another conference), I couldn’t pass up the chance to see and feel a bright desert sun.
 But before I went I did a little googling.
 I typed in, “is there anything sustainable about Las Vegas”.
 What came back was actually surprising.

 What are the biggest challenges facing a place like Las Vegas?
 A place where 36.7 million visitors arrive each year, where there are 124,270 hotel rooms at 89% occupancy, almost 200,000 slot machines and 37 golf courses?